MatteoNulli/gptq/README.md

 Dependencies are listed in `scripts/env_create.job` file and in `requirements.txt`.

 All experiments were run on a single 80GB NVIDIA A100.
 However, most experiments will work on a GPU with a lot less memory as well.

+## Cosiderations

+This is part of a university project at the University of Amsterdam for the Deep Learning for NLP course of Fall 2024.